Financial Samurai

 “Is it better to provide financial assistance to underrepresented minorities and lower income households whose kids have a much higher probability of dropping out after several years at the school because they don’t have enough parental support?
 Or is it more worthwhile to help families like mine who make just over $100,000 a kid, but whose kids will likely graduate from school?“

-His argument was that social engineering in private school wasn’t working, just like how the lottery system for public schools in San Francisco is arbitrary and a waste of property tax dollars.
+His argument was that social engineering in private school wasn't working.
+Just like how the lottery system for public schools in San Francisco is arbitrary and a waste of property tax dollars.
 In San Francisco, living in a neighborhood where you want your kids to go to school gives you no edge.

 Graduation Rates Are Important

-Part of every private school’s wish is for as many of its students as possible to graduate so the school can score higher marks when rated.
+Part of every private school's wish list is for as many of its students as possible to graduate so the school can score higher marks when rated.
 The higher the marks, the greater the school´s demand, prestige, and tuition revenue.
 Further, the more successful the graduate, the higher the donation rate, which over time has grown in importance.

 I still believe trying to diversify the student body to better reflect the makeup of the city is a more worthwhile goal than trying to help families who make just over $100,000 a kid, but who all look the same.